-\ Do the motors (or motor) have sufficient thrust (average thrust to liftoff weight ratio 5 or greater) to give the rocket a safe liftoff velocity from its launcher?

-\ Is the rocket stable (CG at least one caliber ahead of CP) with motor(s) and eggs installed?

-\ Are the motor(s) used listed on the TARC 2020 Approved Engine List, and are they clearly not modified in any manner by the user?

-\ Are the fins and launch lugs or rail buttons attached securely and straight?

-\ Is the recovery system (shock cords and anchors, parachute material, etc.) sturdy enough to withstand the shock of opening with that rocket?

-\ Does the design have a positive mechanical means (hook, screw cap, etc.) to prevent any expended motor casings from being ejected in flight?

-\ Does the launch system (if the team provides its own) comply with Safety Code requirements for interlocks and standoff distance; can it deliver enough current to ignite multiple motors at once (if cluster ignition is planned); and does the launcher have sufficient length (6 feet is minimum) and stiffness to guide the rocket securely until it reaches safe speed?
-As a change to previous years, use of launch rods will no longer be permitted at the Finals.
+- Do the motors (or motor) have sufficient thrust (average thrust to liftoff weight ratio 5 or greater) to give the rocket a safe liftoff velocity from its launcher? - Is the rocket stable (CG at least one caliber ahead of CP) with motor(s) and eggs installed? - Are the motor(s) used listed on the American Rocketry Challenge 2024 Approved Engine List, and are they clearly not modified in any manner by the user? - Are the fins and rail buttons attached securely and straight? - Is the recovery system (shock cords and anchors, parachute material, etc.) sturdy enough to withstand the shock of opening with that rocket? - Does the design have a positive mechanical means (hook, screw cap, etc.) to prevent any expended motor casings from being ejected in flight? - Does the launch system (if the team provides its own) comply with Safety Code requirements for interlocks and standoff distance; can it deliver enough current to ignite multiple motors at once (if cluster ignition is planned); and does the launcher have sufficient length (6 feet is minimum) and stiffness to guide the rocket securely until it reaches safe speed?
+Launch rods will not be permitted at the Finals.

-Important note!
-It is against the law to travel by airliner with rocket motors in your luggage.
-We will provide information on how to advance-order fly-off motors for onsite delivery.
+Important note: It is against the law to travel by airliner with rocket motors in your luggage.
+We will provide information on how to advance-order Finals motors for onsite delivery.